pablo-tech/reasoned-retrieval/README.md

 ##### Cloning the repo

-- Load this notebook in Colab: ReAct-Chatbot-ToolSet
+- Load this notebook in Colab: ReAct-Chatbot-ToolSet.ipynb (found in source/main/ipynb)
 - Within the notebook set the google drive work_dir, where GitHome is instantiated
 - Running the notebook will clone the repository from GitHub into Google Drive

+##### The Demo

+- See sub-section Exploratory Query
+- See sub-section Complex Direct Queries